 2. Reduced onboarding costs

-3. Improvements to communication and cooperation
+3. Improvements in communication and cooperation

 As companies start scaling up, it’s common to see teams start to steadily intertwine and work together.
 Teams are cogs in a big engine that is the company, and for those cogs to be well oiled, communication is a must.